 Cheap hostels in Amsterdam

-- Old, but still good is the article in The Guardian that is a overview of popular, cheap hostels in Amsterdam.
+- Old, but still good is the article in The Guardian that is an overview of popular, cheap hostels in Amsterdam.

-- Campings are not always the cheapest way to stay in Amsterdam, but it’s a good place to meet fellow travellers.
+- Campings are not always the cheapest way to stay in Amsterdam, but it’s a good place to meet fellow travelers.
 Campings like Camping Zeeburg also has lovely cabins and wagonettes, to camp out in some comfort even when it rains or snows.
 Prices are about €156 for two nights and 2 persons.

 - If you plan to go with a group of people, try to rent an apartment in Amsterdam.
 You can cook (and drink!) at home, which will be one of the major money savers.
 Try Airbnb, Hometogo and Homeaway